almik7078j/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity, harder maintenance, and potentially worse performance overall.
 It's important to write clean, understandable code first and optimize only when profiling indicates a bottleneck.

+# 2023-12-19
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, identify the most important tasks and focus on them first.
+By prioritizing your work, you can ensure that you are making progress on the right things.

+Second, planning ahead is crucial.
+Before starting a new project or undertaking a large task, take the time to plan out your approach.
+Break the task down into smaller, manageable steps, then allocate time for each step.
+Planning ahead will ensure you have a clear idea of what you need to do and when you want to complete it.
+It will also help to avoid last-minute panic and stress.
+ - 来自帮助助手